 While iCloud seems like it’s integral to an Apple ID, Apple still keeps the two distinct: an Apple ID doesn’t have to have an associated iCloud address, but all iCloud addresses must be associated with an Apple ID.
 If you haven’t used icloud.com for email yet, you might have an Apple ID that uses a non-Apple email address for its account name.

-In iOS, go to Settings > [your name] > iCloud, tap Mail and turn it on, and then follow the instructions that appear.
+- In iOS, go to Settings > account name > iCloud, tap Mail and turn it on, and then follow the instructions that appear.

-With macOS, open the iCloud preference pane and check the box next to Mail. macOS prompts you to create an address.
+- With macOS 10.14 Mojave or earlier, go to > System Preferences > iCloud and check the box next to Mail.
+MacOS prompts you to create an address.

 This new iCloud address becomes associated with your Apple ID account, and can be used for email and to log into iCloud.com for other services.